jrcain-usgs/asc-public-docs/docs/getting-started/contributing/contributing-with-git.md

 ## Create Pull Request

-A Pull Request (aka PR, Merge Request, or MR) is a request to merge your branch into an upstream repository or another branch.
-On your repo's page, you can initiate a pull request.
-You should include a description of the changes you made.
-Be sure to mention any issues you addressed - "Fixes #364" will tell the system to automatically close issue 364 when your PR is merged.
+A Pull Request (PR) is a request to merge your branch into an upstream repository or another branch.
+On your repo's GitHub page, initiate a pull request.
+Make sure it is to the upstream repo so your changes to make it back into the project.
+You should include a description of the changes you made, mentioning any issues you addressed ("Fixes #364").
 Some projects require certain information to be recorded as part of a Pull Request.
 See [Guidelines for Pull Requests](../../how-to-guides/software-management/guidelines-for-pull-requests.md).

 ## Code Review

-Part of the Pull Request process is a code review.
-Before your code is merged, another developer will look through it, and may make comments, ask questions, or request changes.
+Part of the Pull Request process is a code review on GitHub.
+Before your code is merged, another developer must look through it, and may make comments, ask questions, or request changes.
 If the review goes well (which may involve some additional changes, commits, and pushes on your part), the reviewer can approve the Pull Request.
 It can then be merged.